 This course surveys descriptive and inferential statistics with emphasis on practical applications of statistical analysis.
 The principles of collecting, analyzing, and interpreting data are covered.
 It examines the role of statistical analysis, statistical terminology, the appropriate use of statistical techniques, and interpretation of statistical findings through applications and functions of statistical methods.

-Introduction to Statistics and Graphical Display of Information
+Introduction to Statistics, Graphing, and Measures of Center

 Calculate mean, median, and mode for ungrouped data.

 Calculate standard deviation and variance for ungrouped data.

 Use the empirical rule to determine if a data value is usual or unusual.